caesium-hrla27/Carousel-proxy/README.md

 # Jennifer-proxy
-Proxy server for the carousel module.
+Proxy server for fetching all applications and loading onto one HTML document.